juancarlospaco/ark-configurator/README.md

 Repeated configurations on `Game.ini` can be overwritten by `GameUserSettings.ini`

-Not all configurations can be set on `GameUserSettings.ini`, for example core game ones
+Not all configurations can be set on `GameUserSettings.ini`, for example core game configurations.

-Not all configurations can be set on `Game.ini`, for example Mods
+Not all configurations can be set on `Game.ini`, for example Mods.

 This simple script reads all the `config/*.ini` and `config/*.json` files and generates 1 `*.ini` config file for all the ARK Survival Evolved settings.